arianrotolo/MintSetup/README.md

 ### <a id="faq-howitworks">How does it work?</a>

-The `commands.json` file acts a huge dictionary that maps the appropriate software to the appropriate commands to install them.
-The Python3 app runs the GUI and records your choices, then uses this dictionary to compile all the necessary commands you need into a Bash script called `your_setup.sh` in the /bin folder.
+The `commands.json` acts a huge dictionary that maps the software to the commands to install.
+The Python3 app runs the GUI and records your choices, then uses this dictionary to compile all the commands into a Bash script `your_setup.sh` in the /bin folder.

 ### <a id="faq-required">Is anything installed that I can't disable?</a>